mweagle/Sparta/content/docs/overview/index.md

 ## <a href="{{< relref "#delegation" >}}">Delegation</a>

-The final step is to define a Sparta service under your applications `main` package and provide the non-empty slice of lambda functions:
+The final step is to define a Sparta service under your application's `main` package and provide the non-empty slice of lambda functions:

 {{< highlight go >}}
 sparta.Main("MyHelloWorldStack",